214. Get Rid of Brazilian Accent

 Two main pronunciation mistakes give away a Brazilian accent:

-2. Incorrect nasalisation of the lateral consonants [l] as in “link”, and plosive consonants [t] and [d] as in “tot” and “done”.
+2. Incorrect nasalisation of the lateral consonant/l/ as in “link”.

-For all Brazilian/Portuguese speakers of English, I recommend a tailor-made plan:
+For all Brazilian/Portuguese speakers of English, I recommend a tailor-made accent reduction plan that will help you sound more like a native English speaker and develop clear speech:

-I recommend that you practise lessons from the apps: Get Rid of your Accent, Elocution Lessons, Business English Speech
+2. I recommend that you practise lessons from the apps: Get Rid of your Accent, Elocution Lessons, and Business English Speech if you want to speak with the British RP accent.
+If you prefer to speak with the General American accent, then download the app American Accent App and Fluent American Speech:

 - /ʊə/ as in “poor”, lesson 21